 Based on the location of the testing team, a pen test can be either external or internal.
 In an external test, as the name suggests, the testers perform their testing activities from outside.
 The testers may or may not be familiar with an organization or its technical infrastructure.
 The success of conventional external tests depends totally upon the ability of the testers.
 In internal testing, activities performed by testers look like an insider’s attack as the testers have some sort of authorized access to the organization’s technical infrastructure.

 As we have discussed, DevOps focuses on speedy completion of development processes for faster delivery of products and services.
 Not considering security in the development process has its own set of vulnerabilities.
 For example, stored data will be unencrypted, the code may be vulnerable to buffer overflow, or there might be a data leakage.
 Vulnerabilities and flaws in a product or a service can be endless if its security has not been considered.

-In order to ensure that security is cohesively blended into DevOps, pen testing should be performed on an ongoing basis to keep up with the continuous developments.
-Realistically, manually performing penetration tests can be a tedious task as it might slow down the development process.
+In order to ensure that security is cohesively blended into DevOps penetration testing should be performed on an ongoing basis to keep up with the continuous developments.
+Realistically, performing penetration tests by hand can be a tedious task as it might slow down the development process.
 And if that happens, following DevOps principles will yield no benefits.